|

 written, in our opinion.
 Interestingly, Dr. Bernstein's primary

-occupation is that of a practicing Neurologist.
+occupation was that of a practicing Neurologist.

 |